vasugupta32/Terraform-Project-Static-Hosting/README.md

-# AWS S3 bucket using Terraform
+# Static Website Hosting on AWS S3 bucket using Terraform

 ## What's on the agenda?